dot-event/dot-event/README.md

 //  ^—— event ^—— prop ^—— prop         ^—— arg
 ```

-- The last argument (`arg`) may be of any type the event requires.
+- The last argument (`arg`) may be any value the event requires.
-- All arguments before the last are props.
-If a prop is not a `String` or `Array.<String>`, it is not included.
+- All arguments up to the last form a dot-delimited prop identifier.
+Only `String` and `Array.<String>` arguments form the identifier.

 ## Listening to events